SEIR-7-06/installfest/environment-setup/README.md

     $ git config --global credential.helper cache
     ```

-2. Generate a SSH key for GitHub by <a href="https://help.github.com/articles/generating-ssh-keys" target="_blank">following GitHub's instructions</a>.
+2. Generate a SSH key for GitHub by [following GitHub's instructions](https://help.github.com/articles/generating-ssh-keys).
 This will allow you to use GitHub from your Terminal without entering your login information every time you push.

 Clarifying notes for the GitHub's instruction that might be confusing: